gambhirsharma/Fast-Type/README.md

 sudo apt-get install libncurses5-dev libncursesw5-dev
 -->

-Follow the installation above to build project form source code.
+Now your windows system is redy for building the project.
+Follow the [Install from Source](section-1) to build project form source code.

 **Enjoy typing**